If you want to know how to make money as a 15-year-old in Canada, walk right in and take a seat. Class is in session!

 13. Hand Out Flyers

-There are businesses out there that will give money to people who are willing and able to hand out flyers in places with many people of interest.
+There are businesses out there that will give money to people willing and able to hand out flyers in places with many people of interest.

-If it is legal (and generally normal where you are), the work may also involve leaving flyers under windshield wipers of parked cars.
-So, if you’re wondering how to make money as a 15-year-old, keep this in mind.
+If it is legal (and generally normal where you are), the work may also involve leaving flyers under the windshield wipers of parked cars.
+So, if you’re wondering how to make money as a 15-year-old, remember this.

 14. Tutoring